 Palisades Village is sorting through all of the information and trying to provide an up-to-date source of local information from reliable sources.
 Please visit this page regularly as the information will continually be updated.
 With things changing so quickly, we recommend checking with providers for the most accurate status.

 Current Office Operation Status:

 Our Palisades Village logo is an open fence.
 This is a friendly reminder that you are welcome to “virtually come inside” to call us at 202-244-3310.
-Even though we are working remotely, a friendly voice will call you back quickly.
+Even though we are sometimes working remotely, a friendly voice will call you back quickly.

 Current Policy on Programs and Services:

 Reopening Statement updated as of July 1, 2021